-PLYMOUTH, Massachusetts (AP) — A Massachusetts nuclear power plant shut down automatically Tuesday after the blizzard moving through the region interrupted power flow, but there was never any danger to the public, authorities said.
+PLYMOUTH, Massachusetts (AP) — Officials say a Massachusetts nuclear power plant was forced to shut down during the blizzard but posed no danger to the public.

-The facility was being powered by emergency diesel generators and could tap into an offsite power source if needed, officials said.
+The plant said safety systems worked as designed and there was no threat to plant workers or the public.
+Officials said the facility — the only nuclear power plant in Massachusetts — was being powered by emergency diesel generators and could tap into an offsite power source if needed.

-State Secretary of Energy and Environmental Affairs Matthew Beaton said he did not know when Pilgrim might go back online.
+State Secretary of Energy and Environmental Affairs Matthew Beaton said he didn't know when Pilgrim might go back on line.